Monkeypox: Testing and Vaccination

 The city is providing Mazzoni Center with the monkeypox vaccine, JYNNEOS, weekly for current patients who are eligible for the vaccine.
 Mazzoni Center is currently seeing patients by appointment daily.
 If you believe that you meet the eligibility, please reach out to us via phone or patient portal.
 Thank you.

-Here are some other locations that the vaccine will be available:
+Here are some other locations where the vaccine will be available for patients:

-If you have concerns about infection, please contact your usual healthcare provider.
-If you are a patient here contact us via the patient portal or by phone.
-Due to the infectious nature of this virus, please call the office first and do not walk in to our facility.
+If you have concerns about recent exposure to monkeypox, please contact your provider via phone or patient portal.
+Due to the infectious nature of this virus, please call the office first and do not walk into our facility.

-Testing and treatment services are also available by appointment at District Health Centers.
+For non-patients, testing and treatment services are available by appointment at District Health Centers.

 Monkeypox and Philadelphia

-We here at Mazzoni Center wants you to know the facts and risks:
+We here at Mazzoni Center want you to know the facts and risks: